zhouyl/flowblade/docs/components/media/carousel.md

 | `active` | `bool` | `false` | Whether this slide is initially active |
 | `duration` | `string` | `'700'` | Animation duration in milliseconds |
 | `easing` | `string` | `'ease-in-out'` | Animation easing function |

+### Style Props

+Carousel and CarouselItem support all style props from the HasStyleProps trait.
+For a complete list, see the [HasStyleProps trait documentation](../../traits/has-style-props.md).

 ## Examples